trufflesuite/trufflesuite.com/src/docs/teams/getting-started/creating-an-account.md

 Next you'll be asked for permission to link Truffle Teams to one or more of your GitHub repositories.
 Select the repositories you wish to add and click continue.
 Select either `All repositories` to add all repos in this account/org to teams or `Only select repositories` to select individual repos from the dropdown.

 <p class="alert alert-info">
 <strong>Note</strong>: We can always add a repo later if necessary.
-See the [Linking Repositories](/docs/teams/getting-started/linking-repositories) documentation for more informaiton.
+See the [Adding Repositories](/docs/teams/getting-started/adding-repositories) documentation for more informaiton.
 </p>

 Finally, click the `Install` button to install Truffle Teams on the selected repos and be redirected to the `BUILDS` page.